 How do teachers implement Attention Autism in the classroom?

-What are the benefits of Bucket Time for autistic students?
+What are the benefits of Bucket Time for autistic learners?

-Mundy and Neal (2000) showed joint attention aids communication.
-Bucket time lets learners focus together and boosts class participation.
-Green et al. (2019) said routines build concentration and emotional control.
+Mundy and Neal (2000) showed that joint attention helps communication.
+Bucket time gives learners a shared focus and helps them take part in class.
+Green et al. (2019) said that routines build concentration and emotional control.
 Kasari et al. (2008) support this.

 What are common mistakes when running Attention Autism sessions?